J-Watt/Treasure-Hunt/README.md

 Python necessary to run `.py` files.
 Programs written using Python 3.

 #####To Modify:
-`treasure_hunt.py` loads the other two classes and runs the game. adjust values such as gold recieved from chests/stolen from pirates here.
-`menus.py` is the menus and GUI displayed during gameplay.
-Written using tkinter.
+`treasure_hunt.py` is the menus and GUI displayed during gameplay.
+Written using tkinter. loads game_board class and runs the game.
+This can easily be modified to enhance the basic interface provided or replaced altogether.
+Can modify to run multiple game_board instances or enable pausing/saving/recording games.
+For debugging: Search and uncomment reveal_check to make all items in game visable.

-`game_board.py` can be modified to alter each game instance.
+`game_board.py` can be modified to alter each game instance. adjust values such as gold recieved from chests/stolen from pirates here.
+This module is the actual game itself and can be used without the included GUI by calling the methods using the comments for direction.

 Gameplay
 --------

 ```

-In-Progress
+Select Play and you will be shown a grid (default 8x8) with a green
+highlighted square in the bottom left (1,1).
+Adjust the "Right/Left"
+option to state how many squares you intend to move (positive values
+for moving right, negative values for moving left).
+Same principle
+for "Up/Down" movement.
+Note: This does not take you to the coordinates
+but moves you that number of squares.
+When you have recorded how far
+you would like to move press "GO!" to perform the action.
+Results
+will be displayed increasing gold, moves, and ending the
+game if there are no more treasure chests.
+From the gameover screen
+you may return to the menu with new options unlocked or quit the
+program.

 ```